Script47/EasyPHP/README.md

 Example
 =======

-<p style="text-align: justify;">I did simple test which involved a HTML text input and a submit button, the goal was to show the differences in not using EasyPHP class and using it.
+I did simple test which involved a HTML text input and a submit button, the goal was to show the differences in not using EasyPHP class and using it.

 <h3>Without EasyPHP</h3>